Franktra/Prompts_n_Pockets_Guide/README.md

 This updated Action Framework code will allow users to input their parameters in a more structured and detailed manner, which should result in more accurate and useful outputs from the AI model. ( User Testing, Collect Feedback, Iterative Refinement)

 Remember to replace the placeholders in the action_framework dictionary with your specific guidelines, and replace "What is your actual prompt here?" with your actual prompt in the final print statement.
 The triple slashes "///" denote the start and end of the prompt architecture.
+## PLACEHOLDER_TUTORIALS_Materials:
+Videos, case studies, community forum link, reflection and improvement notes, mentoring signup form link, + Example of a prompt for a summary task